-- People, places or things you associate with your addiction – whether you realize the associations or not – can trigger relapses, as well.
+- People, places, or things you associate with your addiction – whether you realize the associations or not – can trigger relapses, as well.

 - Unhealthy relationships or volatile emotional states can push you back towards using.
 Don’t submit yourself to abuse or toxic relationships.
-If you’re struggling with anger or loneliness, reach out to a friend, a loved one or a sponsor who can provide positive emotional support.
+If you’re struggling with anger or loneliness, reach out to a friend, a loved one, or a sponsor who can provide positive emotional support.

 - Pride or overconfidence in your resolve can sabotage your recovery.
-If you’re struggling with any of the triggers above or if you’re having difficulty managing something else, recognize that you need help and reach out.
+If you’re struggling with any of the triggers above or having difficulty managing something else, recognize that you need help and reach out.

 The First Stage of Addiction Relapse: Emotional